FransBouma/InjectableGenericCameraSystem/Cameras/Dishonored2/ReadMe.md

 - Ansel now works in a windowed game

 NOTE: If you enable Ansel using Alt-F2, you shouldn't enable this camera.

-### EULA
-To use these camera tools, you have to comply to the following:
-If you ask me a question which is answered in the enclosed readme.txt, so i.o.w. you didn't read it at all, you owe me a new AAA game.
-Easy, right?

 ### Acknowledgements
 This camera uses [MinHook](https://github.com/TsudaKageyu/minhook) by Tsuda Kageyu.